Python Quick Start

 Q: Which Python versions are supported?

-Q: How to address the issue of excessively large dependency packages?
+Q: How to handle the issue of excessively large dependency packages?

-A: You can use the layer (Layer) feature to manage large dependency packages, or use pip install --no-deps to install only the necessary packages.
+A: You can use the (Layer) feature to manage large dependency packages, or use pip install --no-deps to only install necessary packages.

 Best Practices